alnitak/flutter_nbody_simulation/README.md

 N-body simulations are simple in principle but the computational complexity here is O(N^2).

-Running the example in debug mode the FPS seem to be almost the same, but running it in release mode, it's noticeable that c/c++ it's even 6 times faster with 2500 bodies (Linux powered with an AMD 5950x and 1 thread as the main Flutter isolate).
+Running the example in debug mode the FPS seem to be almost the same, but running it in release mode, it's noticeable that c/c++ it's even 6 times faster[¹] with 2500 bodies (Linux powered with an AMD 5950x and 1 thread as the main Flutter isolate).

 https://user-images.githubusercontent.com/192827/229293021-2ea7c6ef-09b6-4902-bc6c-0a2a00bcd4f4.mp4

 Some investigation should be made to see if some Dart code can be optimized and make also some profile.

 This code works on **Linux**, **Android** and **Windows**.
 Shouldn't be a pain to add c/c++ code to iOS and MacOS (it is stored into ./ios/Classes), ***please help!*** :)

+[¹] by not using Vector in Flutter side, now it is 2 time faster!

 #### Note